 This ensures we keep the override when you switch between Instances.
 Learn more in our Preserve Text Overrides section below.

-✅You can only push Overrides when the Master Component is in the same file
+✅ You can only push overrides when the Main Component is in the same file

-Select Push Overrides to Master from the options:
+- Select Push overrides to Main from the options:

-We will update the Master Component to reflect your changes.
+- Figma will update the Main Component to reflect your changes.

-To make sure we preserve any Text Overrides, you will need to name the affected Text layers something unique.
-This ensures that we don't replace those overrides with the Text layers of the swapped Component.
+To make sure Figma preserves any text overrides, you will need to name the affected Text layers something unique.
+This ensures Figma doesn't replace those overrides with the Text layers of the swapped Component.

 There are a few ways to rename a layer: